ProjectsAuthier Lithium Project

 The project area comprises 19 mineral claims totalling 653 hectares, and extends 3.4 kilometres in an east-west, and 3.1 kilometres in a north-south direction, respectively.
 The mineral claims are located over Crown Lands.

-The Authier project is situated 45 kilometres northwest of the city of Val d’Or, a major mining service centre in the, Province of Quebec.
+The Authier project is situated 45 kilometres northwest of the city of Val d’Or, a major mining service centre in Québec.
 Val d’Or is located approximately 466 kilometres north-east of Montreal.
 The project is easily accessed by a rural road network connecting to a national highway a few kilometres east of the project site.

 - 5 kilometres by dirt road to a sealed highway connecting to Val d’Or;